nielswitte/OpenSim-CMS/assets/docs.md/02_API/12_Groups.md

 | users             | array     | [Optional] List with user IDs or User objects                     |

 ## Delete group
+Removing a group can cause users to lose access to certain files.
+Please be careful with this.

 ```http
 DELETE /api/group/<GROUP-ID>/ HTTP/1.1
 ```